zenml-io/zenml-gitflow/README.md

 2. this next part is automated with the help of GitHub Actions.
 A GitHub workflow is triggered automatically when PR code changes are detected.
-The workflow will run the same training pipeline as in the local setup, but this time it will use a remote ZenML server and a cloud ZenML stack consisting of the
+The workflow will run the same training pipeline as in the local setup, but this time it will use a different dataset as input, a remote ZenML server and a cloud ZenML stack consisting of the following:
-following:

 * a Vertex AI orchestrator
 * a GCS artifact store